OrbisInvestments/azure-pipelines-custom-tasks/README.md

 2. the pipeline's clone is deleted if a clone in the shared location does already exist

 Once this is done the task updates the pipeline's cached sources directory configuration to point at the shared clone.
-All subsequent executions of the pipeline will use the shared clone for its sources.
+All subsequent executions of the pipeline on the agent will use the shared clone for its sources.

 To avoid concurrency issues shared clones are created [per-agent](https://github.com/microsoft/azure-pipelines-agent/issues/1506#issuecomment-381361454).

+### Considerations

+If a subset of your pipelines *clean sources* the shared clone will be deleted when they run.
+This will mean other pipelines that do not *clean sources* will end up having to reclone the repository into the shared location.

 ### TODO

+- [ ] Support [change of behavior](https://github.com/microsoft/azure-pipelines-agent/pull/2132) in agent versions [v2.149.2](https://github.com/microsoft/azure-pipelines-agent/releases/tag/v2.149.2) and above
-- [ ] Include script to apply task to pipelines
+- [ ] Setup script for automating addition of task to pipelines

+## License

+The Orbis Azure Pipeline Tasks project is licensed under the [MIT License](LICENSE)

 ## Credits